The AI tooling stack

 Technical view: Schemas and transports for discovering context, invoking tools, streaming results, authenticating, and adapting existing systems.

-Examples: MCP, function calling, OpenAPI, LSP, DAP, browser automation protocols.
+Examples: MCP, function calling, OpenAPI, LSP (editor code-intelligence protocol), DAP (debugger protocol), browser automation protocols.

 02